CaesarXInsanium/ArtOfComputerProgrammingNotes/README.md

 but eventually I will finish reading this series.
 Not seriously since it is only part of me learning data structures and algorithms.

+This is only a way to introduce me to some math related to Algorithms, proofs and Computer Science stuff.

 ## Goal's

 - [x] Take notes on important things
 - [ ] finish the exercises
+  - currently failing miserably
 - [ ] learn how to use ORG Mode on Neovim
-  - [ ] take notes in org mode format
   - failed this miserably since ORG mode suck on Neovim and Neorg is still alpha stage
-- [ ] Read and reread the Material
+- [ ] Reread the Material
 - [x] export documents using Pandoc
-- [ ] apply for job at Microsoft/Google/Facebook and then reject offer, begin startup
+- [ ] apply for job at Microsoft/Google/Red Hat/System76 and then reject offer, begin startup
 - [x] write a README
 - [x] move to Markdown format
+- [ ] reach section 1.3, then switch over to CLRS

 ## Overall Book Notes